 We can now collect huge volumes of data – a phenomenon often called ‘big data’ – and we have the processing power to analyze it rapidly and easily.
 We also have an array of technologies, including machine learning and multiple kinds of predictive model.

 Making predictions from data involves constructing a mathematical model (AKA predictive model).
 This is a tool for finding out what you want to know based on historical data, the target outcome, and the known facts about the scenario.

 You can think of a predictive model as a mathematical representation of reality.
 Like a scale model or architectural model, it replicates a real-world scenario or idea and scales it down so that only the parts you’re interested in are included.

-To develop the model, begin by gathering all the data you have on the variables that you think might predict some outcome of interest.
+Begin the predictive analytics process by gathering all the data you have on the variables that you think might predict some outcome of interest.

-If you are training a predictive model using machine learning, you’ll need to have some ‘source of ground truth’ to train it against.
-This is basically a dataset of the outcome of interest, so that the model can learn from what happened in the past.
+If you are training your predictive modeling using machine learning, you’ll need to have some source of ‘ground truth’ to train it against.
+This is basically a dataset for a desired outcome, so that the model can learn from what happened in the past.

-For example, let’s say you’re developing a predictive model for finding out whether the sun is going to shine on a certain day.
+For example, let’s say you’re developing predictive modeling techniques for finding out whether it will be sunny on a certain day.
 To train it, you’d provide data that covered things like: